Collaboration Metrics

 Involvement

-Involvement is the ratio showing if the reviewers own their reviewer role.
+Involvement measures the percentage of PRs where a reviewer leaves a comment out of the PRs they are added to.
+It is the ratio showing if the reviewers own their reviewer role.
 It is also a valuable metric to identify which reviewers are more involved than others.

 The ratio to be involved can vary from the individual perspective to the team’s perspective because while the reviewers are attending to most of the PRs addressed to them, it may play a small role in the whole review process of the development.